wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 a total ordering to be determined.
 Logically speaking, in a total ordering, the concurrent execution of cache operations is equivalent to a serialized execution in terms of input, output of each operation as well as the final state.
 The order of serialized execution is given by the total ordering.

+In the following discussion, we introduce thread synchronization within zSim's cache hierarchy implementation.
+Note that concurrency control here does not refer to concurrency enabled coherence protocol with transient states. zSim only models the basic MESI protocol in which all states are stable.
+Transient state simulation requires a complicated state machine, which cannot be easily implemented and verified. zSim applies concurrency control protocol only to protect its internal data structure and to ensure correct semantics of coherence actions.

+## Source Files and Documentation

+We list source files and modules related to our discussion in the following table.